Service Topology

 • Name Row: ICON represents the service type

-• Layout: Enter manual layout mode, supports dragging services, click the save button again to exit and save the layout position
+• Layout: Enter manual layout mode, supports dragging services.
+Click the Save button again to exit and save the layout position

 • Delete Path: Click the close button on the path to delete the corresponding path